 Safe drinking water, access to doctors, affordable medicine, clean toilets – it’s a no brainer.
 Yet still millions of people around the world do not have access to these basic needs.

-But it doesn’t stop there: illness prevents people from working, they don’t have enough money to pay for health fees and medicines - so not only are they trapped in the poverty cycle, it also damages the local economy.
+Illness prevents people from working, they don’t have enough money to pay for health fees and medicines - so not only are they trapped in the poverty cycle, it also damages the local economy.

 But in many areas there are simply not enough hospitals, clinics and staff.
 One solution is to have an army of healthcare workers on the ground – simple but very effective.